supapraisekb/Devops-exercises/02-operating-sytems-linux/Exercise-9/exercise-9.md

     echo "LOG_DIR has been created at: $LOG_DIRECTORY" fi export LOG_DIR="$(realpath "$LOG_DIRECTORY")"

+# Change directory to the extracted package
+cd package || exit

 # Create a new user to run the application
 NEW_USER=myapp